-Hormone therapy is particularly useful in prostate cancer, which grows in response to androgens.
-Other cancers with hormone receptors, such as breast and endometrial cancers, can be controlled by hormone therapy such as estrogen receptor binding (tamoxifen).
-Other hormone therapies suppress the conversion of androgens to estrogens by aromatase (letrozole) or inhibit the synthesis of adrenal androgens (abiraterone).
-The most common use of hormone therapy is in breast cancer.
+Endocrine therapy is particularly useful in prostate cancer, which grows in response to androgens.
+Other cancers with hormone receptors, such as breast and endometrial cancers, can be controlled by endocrine therapy such as estrogen receptor binding (tamoxifen).
+Other endocrine therapies suppress the conversion of androgens to estrogens by aromatase (letrozole) or inhibit the synthesis of adrenal androgens (abiraterone).
+The most common use of endocrine therapy is in breast cancer.
 Tamoxifen and raloxifene are typically given for several years after breast cancer surgery (adjuvant therapy) and substantially reduce risk of cancer recurrence.

-All hormone blockers cause symptoms related to hormone deficiency, including hot flashes, and the androgen antagonists also induce a metabolic syndrome that increases risks of diabetes and heart disease.
+All hormone blockers cause symptoms related to hormone deficiency, including hot flashes, and the androgen antagonists also induce a metabolic syndrome that increases the risk of diabetes and heart disease.

 Solid cancers produce growth factors that form new blood vessels necessary to support cancer growth.
 Several drugs that inhibit this process are available.
 Bevacizumab, a monoclonal antibody to vascular endothelial growth factor (VEGF), is effective against renal cancers and colon cancer.
 VEGF receptor inhibitors, such as sorafenib and sunitinib, are also effective in kidney and liver cancers.

 Most targeted therapies are directed against tyrosine kinase–mediated cell signaling pathways.
 The best example are tyrosine kinase inhibitors, including imatinib, dasatinib, and nilotinib, which are extremely effective in chronic myeloid leukemia.
 Many epithelial cancers have mutations that activate signaling pathways without the need for a receptor-ligand interaction, resulting in continuous proliferation of cancer cells.
-These mutated genes include growth factor receptors and the downstream proteins that transmit messages to the nucleus.
+These mutated genes include those for growth factor receptors and the downstream proteins that transmit messages to the nucleus.
 Examples of such targeted therapies include erlotinib, gefitinib, and osimertinib, which inhibit the epidermal growth factor receptor (EGFR) signaling pathway.
 These drugs are especially useful in lung cancer.
 Poly-adenosine diphosphate (ADP) ribose polymerase (PARP) inhibitors are used to treat ovary and hereditary breast cancers and include olaparib, rucaparib, niraparib, and talaparib.
-Other examples include ruxolitinib and fedratinib used to treat myeloproliferative neoplasms and selinexor, which inhibits transport of proteins from the nucleus to cytoplasm and decreases cell proliferation and is effective in multiple myeloma.
+Other examples include the nonspecific JAK1/2 inhibitors ruxolitinib and fedratinib, which are used to treat myeloproliferative neoplasms, and selinexor, which inhibits transport of proteins from the nucleus to cytoplasm, decreases cell proliferation, and is effective in multiple myeloma.

-Recently, drugs directed against the FLT3 mutation (midostaurin) and the isocitrate dehydrogenase-2 (IDH2) mutation (enasidenib) became available to treat some forms of acute myeloid leukemia and systemic mastocytosis (midostaurin).
-Other drugs that target receptors for VEGF and EGFR are mostly small molecule kinase inhibitors (eg, sorafenib, erlotinib, gefitinib, sunitinib, regorafenib).
+Recently, drugs directed against the FLT3 mutation (midostaurin) and the isocitrate dehydrogenase-2 (IDH2) mutation (enasidenib) and IDH1 (ivosidenib) became available to treat some forms of acute myeloid leukemia and systemic mastocytosis (midostaurin).
+Other drugs that target receptors for VEGF and EGFR are mostly small molecule kinase inhibitors (eg, sorafenib, erlotinib, gefitinib, osimertinib, sunitinib, regorafenib).

-Drugs directed against poly ADP ribose polymerase (PARP) are available for BRCA-mutated ovarian cancer, fallopian tube cancer, and peritoneal cancer.
+Drugs directed against poly adenosine diphosphate (ADP) ribose polymerase (PARP) are available for BRCA-mutated ovarian cancer, fallopian tube cancer, and peritoneal cancer.
 These drugs include olaparib, rucaparib, and niraparib.
 Adverse effects include bone marrow toxicity (eg, infection, bleeding), fatigue, diarrhea, headaches, dizziness, and liver and kidney abnormalities.

 In some cancers with a high likelihood of recurrence after surgery and/or radiation therapy, chemotherapy drugs, hormones, and/or targeted therapy drugs are given to reduce recurrence risk even when there is no evidence of residual cancer.
 This strategy is effective in many cancers and is termed adjuvant therapy.
 Radiation therapy can also be given after surgery or chemotherapy and is referred to as adjuvant radiation therapy.